Los Angeles Order Enforcement Attorneyget your free case evaluation

 Collecting Child Support

-Consequences Of Non-payment: Some Forms Of Enforcement
+Consequences Of Non-Payment: Some Forms Of Enforcement

-Property Exempt From Money Judgments Enforcement
+Property Exempt From Money Judgment Enforcement

-Notably, the exemptions listed under this title apply exclusively to natural persons.
-The exemptions are elective, and by electing one group of exemptions under the statute, the debtor forgoes other types of exemptions, meaning the available options are mutually exclusive.
+The exemptions listed under this title apply exclusively to natural persons.
+These exemptions are elective.
+By electing one group of exemptions under the statute, the debtor forgoes other types of exemptions meaning the available options are mutually exclusive.

-- Interest in real estate or personal property used as residence by the debtor or his dependent, not to exceed twenty-five thousand five hundred seventy-five dollars ($25,575)
+- Interest in real estate or personal property used as a residence by the debtor or his dependent, not to exceed twenty-five thousand five hundred seventy-five dollars ($25,575)

 - Interest in motor vehicles, not to exceed five thousand one hundred dollars ($5,100)

-- Interest in one item of movable property, such as household furnishings, apparel, or musical instrument, limited to a maximum of six hundred fifty dollars ($650)
+- Interest in one item of movable property, such as household furnishings, apparel, or a musical instrument, limited to a maximum of six hundred fifty dollars ($650)

-- Interest in tools of trade, including professional books, not to exceed seven thousand six hundred twenty-five dollars ($7,625)
+- Interest in tools of a trade, including professional books, not to exceed seven thousand six hundred twenty-five dollars ($7,625)

 The limits listed here were effective as of April 1, 2013: the full list of the 2013 dollar amounts of exemptions from enforcement under Sections 703.140(b) can be found on the California Courts website.
-It also contains limits on exemptions under other Sections of the California Civil Code.
-A more extensive list of possible exemptions is also provided on the California Courts website: the form number is EJ-155.
+The website also cites limits on exemptions under other Sections of the California Civil Code.
+A more extensive list of possible exemptions is also provided on the California Courts website, Form EJ-155.